zwanzigeins/zwanzigeins-app/README.md

 npx ws
 ```

-Now point your browser to <http://localhost:8000/zwanzigeins-app.html>.
+Point your browser to <http://localhost:8000/zwanzigeins-app.html>.
 You should see the
 Zwanzigeins-App in development mode.
 Any changes to source files should become directly visible on page-reload.